 Now that we’ve cleared that up…

 I really don’t know anything about this movie, God is Not Dead, other than the basic premise.
-Which is funny, because the churchmallow who wrote the article I’m about to shred like Slash on the Appetite For Destruction tour, said the exact same fucking thing.
+This is funny, because the churchmallow who wrote the article I’m about to shred like Slash on the Appetite For Destruction tour, said the exact same fucking thing.
 I’ll quote from his blog, his explanation of said premise:

 the main premise of the movie is that a student is asked by his philosophy professor to write “God is Dead” on a sheet of paper.
 He refuses.
 This angers the professor who tells him that if he cannot convince his classmates that God exists then he will fail the course.
 In the fashion of Hollywood the student triumphs in the end.